 Sarah

-Moïse is mobilized in 1939 in the detachment of the Polish Army in France.
+Moïse was mobilized in 1939 in the detachment of the Polish Army in France.

-Sarah is sent in January 1940 to a house of the Work of relief for children, on the French Riviera in Boulouris, where her mother comes to pick her up in July.
+Sarah was sent in January 1940 to a house of the Œuvre de secours aux enfants, on the Côte d'Azur at Boulouris, where her mother came to pick her up in July.

-On July 23, 1941, his father was arrested in Paris and interned at the Pithiviers camp in Loiret, from where he managed to escape in early September 1941.
-He then enters clandestinity.
+On 23 July 1941, his father was arrested in Paris and interned at the Pithiviers camp in Loiret, from where he managed to escape in early September 1941.
+He then went into hiding.

 On July 15, 1942, a friend from the high school warns